Staghorn Sumac: Herbal Remedy for Heart Disease, Diabetes, and ColitisMichael Vertolli, RH August 22, 2019

 Although sumac improves digestion somewhat, in the past it was primarily used to treat diarrhea.
 It also helps to improve other inflammatory conditions of the digestive tract such as gastritis and colitis.

-Topically, sumac reduces bleeding or oozing from wounds, reduces inflammation and promotes healing.
-It will also help eliminate infection, being particularly useful for infected wounds and fungal infections such as ringworm.
+Topically, sumac is best used as a compress.
+It reduces bleeding or oozing from wounds, reduces inflammation, and promotes healing.
+It will also help eliminate infection, being particularly useful for infected wounds.
 It is excellent for the treatment of burns and can be used topically to augment the internal treatment of vascular conditions such as varicose veins and spider veins.

 The warm days of summer are a great time to make a commitment to spend a bit more time outdoors and connect with this beautiful world that we live in.
-If you happen to be out there mid summer and see some of those clusters of fuzzy red fruits growing on top of the sumac trees, take one home and try a sun tea.
-Hot or cold it’s a refreshing summer drink.
+If you happen to be out there mid- summer and see some of those clusters of fuzzy red fruits growing on top of the sumac trees, take some home and try a sun tea.
+Hot or cold, it’s a refreshing summer drink.
 Enjoy!